cjacks04/cjacks04.github.io/index.md

     </div>
     <div class="home-research-copy">
       <h3>Hybrid Intelligence Systems</h3>
-      <p>Jackson investigates how people and AI systems can learn together rather than simply divide work between human and machine.
+      <p>How people and AI systems can learn together rather than simply divide work between human and machine.
 This research focuses on co-learning, machine-guided classification, and systems that improve both human capability and model performance.</p>
     </div>
   </section>